-with $\lambda>0$ large enough have coefficients for potential terms with the same sign as the time derivative. \end{rem} This is also a difference to our construction in \cite{K} for the multidimensional Burgers equation.
+with $\lambda>0$ large enough have coefficients for potential terms with the same sign as the time derivative.
+Once we have established global H\"{o}lder-estimates we can use the Schauder estimates for the transformed functions in order to improve the regularity estimates locally using our local scheme of a a first linear parabolic approximation and iterative scalar linear parabolic corrections. \end{rem} Note the difference to our construction in \cite{K} for the multidimensional Burgers equation.
 If the transformation (\ref{pot}) and standard Schauder estimates are used in order to establish a local contraction property of our scheme, then it is not sufficient to prove linear growth of the solution globally.
 However, since we prove he boundedness of the solution we can even use standard Schauder estimates at each time step in order to prove local convergence.
+We emphasize that the global H\"{o}lder continuity of the $\mathbf{v}^{r,\rho}$ and $\mathbf{r}$ are essential.
+Let us point out this from the point of view of Schauder type estmates.
+This view is not equally constructive as the point of view of the Levy expansion.
+Nevertheless, it may be useful.
 For the sake of completeness let us refer to this standard results which may be found in \cite{Kr}.